-New artists whose work we are positive you will love, are Helen Booth (Wales), Annie Coxey (Cumbria), David Knight (North Yorkshire) and Susanne Jardeback Olesen (Sweden).
+New artists whose work we are positive you will love, are Helen Booth (Wales), Annie Luke Turner (Cumbria), David Knight (North Yorkshire) and Susanne Jardeback Olesen (Sweden).
 Due to the popularity of his work in our Autumn Show, we are delighted to welcome back emerging and hugely talented wood turner, Ralph Shuttleworth.

 We look forward to welcoming you over the coming months.
 Please read on for a taste of what to expect!

 'The line has always been apparent in my painting and is a recurring motif – strong, straight and dynamic running alongside more gossamer transient marks.
 The work is also an emotional response to the medium of paint, the sticky viscosity and watery oils vying for attention as I strive to capture Beauty; my restrained choice of colour often disguises the conflicting elements, creating work that is both melancholic and meditative.